RealGeeks/batman/README.md

 Batman is an *opinionated* library and makes several assumptions about your deployment target platform.

-1. You need pip, virtualenv, virtualenvwrapper, and python already installed on your deployment target.
+1. You need pip, virtualenv, virtualenvwrapper, bash, and python already installed on your deployment target.
+2. virtualenvwrapper should be installed for the python executable located at /usr/bin/python
-2. Since it uses the `select()` and  `fcntl()` system calls, Batman probably only works on linux systems.
+3. Since it uses the `select()` and  `fcntl()` system calls, Batman probably only works on linux systems.
-3. You need the `bash` shell configured correctly to load `virtualenvwrapper` automatically, using the `.bashrc` or `.profile` on your deploy target.
+4. `virtualenvwrapper.sh` should be in your PATH on your deploy target machine

 ## .batman.yml